Workers' Compensation in PA

 Hire a workers' compensation lawyer to ensure you follow all the procedures when filing a workers comp claim.

-A settlement offer is sometimes possible where both employee and employer look to close a claim.
+A settlement offer is sometimes possible for both employee and employer to look to close a claim.
 However, an injured employee typically gives up the right to future claims against the employer in exchange for payment.
 You receive workers' comp payments in full, upfront, or through a structured deal.

 How Long Can Employees Collect Workers Comp?